PhoenixTales/wiki.gothicarchive.org/characters.md

 ## Gorn
 - muscular giant
-- "Where I come from, opponents are invited for a feast before they are killed…"
+- `Where I come from, opponents are invited for a feast before they are killed…`

 ## Grub
 - enslaved orc shaman at __Royal Ore Mine__
-- "meet GRUB in room, with pointy black rock"
+- `meet GRUB in room, with pointy black rock`
-- "free me from chains, hehe, only GRUB knows way to friend"
+- `free me from chains, hehe, only GRUB knows way to friend`
-- "eeeh, loud noise waked GRUB.
-GRUB fee now."
+- `eeeh, loud noise waked GRUB.
+GRUB fee now.`
-- "GRUB see you are wizard, too."
+- `GRUB see you are wizard, too.`
 - source: `0.56c\Data\Sound\Speech\dbts\speech.txt`

 ## Lee